carolinecole25/CI-MS2-primrose_cottage/README.md

 #### HTML
 * Code for Nav bar taken from [Bootstrap](https://getbootstrap.com/docs/4.1/components/navbar/) and amended to fit project.
 * Code for Scroll Nav Bar taken from [w3schools.com](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp) and amended to fit project.
-* Gallery page I used code explained from this [YouTube](https://www.youtube.com/watch?v=VYsVOamdB0g) video and amended it to fit my project.
-* Gallery page arrows used from [Font Awesome](https://fontawesome.com/icons/arrow-left?style=solid).
-* Gallery page I used code explained from this [YouTube](https://www.youtube.com/watch?v=VYsVOamdB0g) video and amended it to fit my project.
+* Code for the carousel on gallery page taken from [bootstrap](https://getbootstrap.com/docs/4.0/components/carousel/) and amended to fit the project.

 #### CSS
 * Gallery page I used code explained from this [YouTube](https://www.youtube.com/watch?v=VYsVOamdB0g) video and amended it to fit my project.